Distribution resource planning

 Distribution resource planning (DRP) is a method used in business administration for planning orders within a supply chain.
 DRP enables the user to set certain inventory control parameters (like a safety stock) and calculate the time-phased inventory requirements.
 This process is also commonly referred to as distribution requirements planning.

+it consolidates the demands for multiple locations of several distribution centers with the sources of supply.